Tanzania–Zambia relations: TAZARA railway

 The TAZARA is a single-track railway and is 1,860 km long and was built between 1970 and 1975.
 The Project was entirely funded by the Chinese and was the largest foreign aid project by China at the time.
 The railway was built to reduce economic dependence of Zambia on Rhodesia and South Africa, which was ruled by white minority government.
 The Railway is primarily used to transport Zambian copper to the Port of Dar es salaam.
 The railway faced various operational difficulties since its incorporation and has always struggled to make a profit, however, in recent years both countries have stepped up efforts to ensure the sustainability of the company.

-Diplomatic relations
+Diplomatic missions

-Both nations are part of the Southern African Development Community and Zambians and Tanzanians do not need visas to travel to each other's respective countries for Tourism purposes.
 Tanzania maintains an embassy in Lusaka and Zambia maintains an embassy in Dar es Salaam.